Gicaa/cs50w-projects/README.md

 # cs50w-projects
-An archive of the projects I created for Harvard CS50W course.
+An archive of the projects I created for Harvard CS50's Web Programming with Python and JavaScript course.